nucleic/kiwi/docs/source/use_cases/enaml.rst

 When generating the constraints, `hbox` will be passed the container and use the spacers to generate the constraints by simply glueing the anchors of surrounding widgets.
 Each spacer can generate multiple constraints which gives this process a lot of flexibility.
+Furthermore, those helpers define the same variable as the widgets allowing for to position groups with respect to one another.

 .. note::